-From 1 January 2020, the Branch applies the Accounting Guidance general approach in measuring the financial assets carried at AMC and FVOCI.
+The Branch applies the Accounting Guidance general approach in measuring the financial assets carried at AMC and FVOCI.
 Under the general approach, the 12-month or the lifetime expected credit loss is applied depending on whether there has been a significant increase in credit risk since the initial recognition.